-Table 2 presents the OLS estimates of jury composition on post-deliberation preferences, with standard errors clustered by jury.
-Column 1 contains only racial composition, juror demographics, and juror pre-deliberation preference; column 2 adds jury demographics; and column 3 adds the jury's median pre-deliberation preference.
+Table 2 presents the OLS estimates of the effects of jury composition on postdeliberation preferences, with standard errors clustered by jury.
+Column 1 contains only racial composition, juror demographics, and juror predeliberation preference; column 2 adds jury demographics; and column 3 adds the jury's median predeliberation preference.

 The results show that racial composition significantly affects individual preferences.
-The omitted category is jurors sitting with 3 or fewer Whites - that is, with 2 or more people of color.
+The omitted category is jurors sitting with three or fewer Whites-that is, with two or more POCs.
 Relative to these jurors, individuals deliberating exclusively with Whites prefer lighter corporate punishments.
-The magnitude is meaningful - nearly 7 percentage points (column 1).
+The magnitude is meaningful-nearly 7 percentage points (col. 1).
 Sitting with only 1 POC juror also matters, but less so (about 4 percentage points).
-These racial composition effects are substantially larger than the effect of individual race (b = 0.028 in column 1).
+These racial composition effects are substantially larger than the effect of individual race (b = 0.028 in col. 1).
 The effect of racial composition is also large compared to the other predictors.
 For example, it is equivalent to or greater than the effect of a jury with mostly high-income jurors.
-None of the other individual or group characteristics come close in magnitude.
-Even when we add the median pre-deliberation preference (column 3), the effects persist.
-Because people of color are too few to affect the median preference, controlling for the median makes little difference.19 This finding is consistent with the possibility that racial composition matters by affecting the interaction among jurors.
+None of the other individual or group characteristics comes close in magnitude.
+Even when we add the median predeliberation preference (col. 3), the effects persist.
+Because POCs are too few to affect the median preference, controlling for the median makes little difference.17 This finding is consistent with the possibility that racial composition matters by affecting the interaction among jurors.

 These results are robust to a variety of model specifications.
-As detailed in Appendix H, they persist when we omit juror pre-deliberation preferences, include interactions between jury and juror characteristics, substitute in low-status group composition indicators, or include the focal juror in the composition variables.
-They are also robust to separating the dollars and ratings scales, and to using logged instead of ordinal dollars.
-Finally, results also endure when we account for the number of White and POC jurors with more punitive pre-deliberation preferences than the focal juror, suggesting that composition effects are not reducible to the distribution of preferences prior to group discussion.
+As detailed in appendix H, they persist when we omit juror predeliberation preferences, include interactions between jury and juror characteristics, substitute in low-status group composition indicators, or include the focal juror in the composition variables.
+They are also robust to separating the dollars and ratings scales and to using logged instead of ordinal dollars.
+Finally, results also endure when we account for the number of White and POC jurors with more punitive predeliberation preferences than the focal juror, suggesting that composition effects are not reducible to the distribution of preferences before group discussion.